 When webhooks include more than one event, the webhook common property payload turns into payloads, indicating that the message includes more events.
 If you enable the payload collection feature, make sure that your endpoint system is ready to receive webhooks with two different structures.

 Once you’ve finished configuring your new webhook, press the Save Changes button to create your webhook.
 The new webhook will be displayed in the list on the main Webhooks page and will be disabled by default.
 Refer to the corresponding sections below for how to disable, re-enable, edit or delete your webhooks.

 In order to acknowledge the receipt of a webhook, Docebo expects a 2xx or 3xx HTTP status code to be returned.
 Receipt of a 4xx or 5xx error status code will result in the sending being logged as a failure.
 Please also note that if Docebo does not receive a response within 5 seconds of the request being sent, the request is considered to be, and logged as, a failure, even if the remote server may be processing the request but simply has not responded in a timely manner.
 Please refer to the Error Management article for more information.

 Enabling Extra Data for the Payload

 Depending on your needs, you may want to activate extra data for the payload, so that the information passed to external systems is more detailed.
 Extra data is available for courses, webinars, enrollments and learning plans.
-If you are interested in activating extra data, reach out to your Customer Experience Manager (if your plan includes this option) or contact us via the Communication Center.
+If you are interested in activating extra data, reach out to your Customer Experience Manager (if your plan includes this option) or contact us via the Help Center.